Powwow: History

 The word powwow is derived from the Narragansett word powwaw, meaning "spiritual leader".
 The term has variants, including Powaw, Pawaw, Powah, Pauwau and Pawau.
 A number of nations claim to have held the "first" pow wow.
 Initially, public dances that most resemble what are now known as pow wows were most common in the Great Plains region of the United States during the late nineteenth and early twentieth centuries, a time when the United States government destroyed many Native communities in the hopes of acquiring land for economic exploitation.
 In 1923, Charles H. Burke, Commissioner of Indian Affairs in the United States, passed legislation modeled on Circular 1665, which he published in 1921.
 This legislation restricted the times of the year in which Native Americans could practice traditional dance, which Burke deemed as a direct threat to the Christian religion.
 However, many Native communities continued to gather together in secret to practice their cultures' dance and music in defiance of this and other legislation.
 By the mid-twentieth century, powwows were also being held in the Great Lakes region.
+In the Virginia company colony of Bermuda, which has remained a British Overseas Territory since the independence of the thirteen colonies that became the United States, Pequot, Wampanoag, and Narragansett people were forcibly imported, and indigenous people from other parts of North America, as far as Mexico, also immigrated voluntarily or involuntarily during the 17th Century.
+Few Native American traditions survive in Bermuda, today, other than the costumes and war dance of the Gombey troupes, that also incorporate African and European elements.
+Gombey dancers have been invited to dance at the Mashpee Wampanoag Pow-Wow, and Wampanoags, Pequots and Cherokees have been invited to powwows in Bermuda.